I Used The Ordinary's New Cream Cleanser To The Last Drop

 With brands like The Inkey List, CeraVe and Byoma bringing high-quality, reasonably priced formulas to the market, it isn’t necessary to spend a small fortune on washing your face.
 The Ordinary’s offerings in particular are as good as their price point is low.
-If you’re already a fan, you’ll know that the Squalane Cleanser, $19.90, is a staple among dermatologists and TikTok skin care enthusiasts alike thanks to its silky, balm-like texture.
-Then there’s the newer Glucoside Foaming Cleanser, $12.50, which is a seriously effective makeup remover.
+If you’re already a fan, you’ll know that the Squalane Cleanser, £8, is a staple among dermatologists and TikTok skincare enthusiasts alike thanks to its silky, balm-like texture.
+Then there’s the newer Glucoside Foaming Cleanser, £11.10, which is a seriously effective makeup remover.
 Now they both have competition.

 Advertisement